 - The interaction between these three glands regulates many functions in the body, including thyroid.

-The incidence of Lyme disease is on the rise in the United States.
+Incidence of Lyme disease is on the rise in the United States.
 Some practitioners have recommended that anyone who is struggling with any type of chronic health issue be examined for Lyme disease.
 Hormone disruption is not usually the first thing considered by practitioners when a patient presents with a chronic disease; however, some of the ILADS practitioners are now urging all practitioners to examine the effects of high or low hormone levels and treat accordingly in patients with chronic Lyme disease and other associated diseases.
 Chronic Lyme disease may contribute to hormone imbalance, or, alternatively, hormone imbalance may be a source of the symptoms exhibited in chronic Lyme disease.